vapvarun/basecamp-mcp-server/QUICKSTART.md

 ## ✅ Setup Complete!

-Your Basecamp MCP Server is now installed and configured with your existing WordPress credentials.
+Your Basecamp MCP Server is now installed and configured with your Basecamp credentials.

 ### What's Been Done:

-1. ✅ **Tokens Extracted** - Access tokens retrieved from WordPress database
+1. ✅ **Credentials Configured** - Access tokens and account ID set up
 2. ✅ **Server Built** - TypeScript compiled to JavaScript
 3. ✅ **Claude Desktop Configured** - MCP server added to Claude Desktop
 4. ✅ **Ready to Use** - All 40+ Basecamp tools are now available